 Providing Application Assistance

-Once the applicant understands his or her role as a participant, the policies he or she must adhere to, and the benefits that are available through the Safe at Home program, the Enrolling Agency Assistant helps the applicant complete the application process.
-The Enrolling Agency Assistant provides in-person assistance to the applicant with completing the application materials; witnesses and signs the materials, forwards the application materials to Safe at Home; and may provide follow-up assistance with returned or incomplete applications.
+The Enrolling Agency Advocate provides orientation about the Safe at Home program to the applicant.
+Once the applicant understands the policies he or she must adhere to and the services that are available through the Safe at Home program, the Enrolling Agency Assistant helps the applicant complete the application process.
+The Enrolling Agency Assistant provides in-person assistance to the applicant with completing the application materials; witnesses and signs the materials; forwards the application materials to Safe at Home; and may provide follow-up assistance with returned or incomplete applications.

 - In order to be eligible for enrollment in the Safe at Home program, the applicant must: